 You have an admission decision, now what?

-Please check out the resources below offer insight into what your decision means and any next steps you should take.
+Please check out the resources below for insight into what your decision means and any next steps you should take.

 - Admitted studentsadd